Workability of Concrete Definition

 Shear or collapse slumps often indicate a problem with execution, and the test should be repeated with a fresh sample.

-This chart shows different ranges of slump values and how they might be used.
+This concrete slump chart (click to print or download) shows different ranges of slump values and how they might be used.